 I have seen a couple of news stories this past week which bear on issues I have brought to your attention in these blogs.
-These have to do with arrest, that is the legal Constitutional concept of seizure as defined by the 4th Amendment to the U.S. Constitution.
+These have to do with the arrest, which is the legal Constitutional concept of seizure as defined by the 4th Amendment to the U.S. Constitution.

 My daily life is full of law enforcement contact.
 Sometimes it is regular police officers that you would likely encounter on your daily routines.
-More often, my encounters are with the alphabets, i.e., FBI (Federal Bureua of Investigation), DEA (Drug Enforcement Administration), ATF (Bureau of Alcohol, Tobacco, Firearms & Explosives), USSS (Secret Service), ICE (Immigration and Customs Enforcement) or HSI (Homeland Security Investigations).
-While I see discussion worthy issues across that spectrum, today I want to focus on the local police department and its
+More often, my encounters are with the alphabets, i.e., FBI (Federal Bureau of Investigation), DEA (Drug Enforcement Administration), ATF (Bureau of Alcohol, Tobacco, Firearms & Explosives), USSS (Secret Service), ICE (Immigration and Customs Enforcement) or HSI (Homeland Security Investigations).
+While I see discussion-worthy issues across that spectrum, today I want to focus on the local police department and its officers.

 When I was a young lawyer there was a distinct line between the local police and the military.
 I served a military career before becoming a lawyer and understood that role and its limitations.
 Over the last almost 20 years there has been an evolutionary shift in the police self-perception which has taken on a decidedly militaristic tone.
 Some people are fond of trotting out the “new normal” mantra.
 There is no new normal, there is abnormal trying to find a place in our society.
 Unfortunately, many are far too willing to grant acceptance to this misbelief.
 The Constitution today says exactly the same thing today as it said in 1791 when the 4th Amendment became part of that document.